patricknelson/silverstripe-migrations/README.md

 Using this task, you can do the following:

 1. Run migrations (i.e. "up").
-Example:
 	- `sake dev/tasks/MigrateTask up`
 2. Reverse previous migrations (i.e. "down").
-Example:
 	- `sake dev/tasks/MigrateTask down`
 3. Make a new migration file for you with boilerplate code.
-Example:
-	- `sake dev/tasks/MigrateTask make:change_serialize_to_json`
+	- `sake dev/tasks/MigrateTask make:migration_name`
+	- **Note:** This file will be automatically placed in your project directory in the path `<project>/code/migrations`.
+You can customize this location by defining a `MIGRATIONS_PATH` constant which should be the absolute path to the desired directory (either in your `_ss_environment.php` or `_config.php` files).
+Also, migration files that are automatically generated will be pseudo-namespaced with a `Migration_` prefix to help reduce possible class name collisions.

 ### How it Works